adamedx/autographps-sdk/ROADMAP.md

 * Add formatting to get-graphapplicationconsent
 * Add scope parameter completion to new-graphapplication
 * Add consent user to set-graphconsent
+* Fix case sensitivity in collections
+* Add scope parameter completion to get-graphitem, invoke-graphitem, get-graphapplication, any others
+* Separate permissions args -- apparently apponly and delegated permissions have duplicate names, but different id's
+* Preserve case on parameter completion

 ### Postponed